-Suffix $\pm$ indicates a single precision implementation, while no suffix indicates double precision and suffix ( $\pm$ ) indicates that both precisions are available.
+Suffix f indicates a single precision implementation, while no suffix indicates double precision and suffix f indicates that both precisions are available.

-Linking to libamath ahead of libm will ensure use of these optimized functions.
+Linking to libamath will ensure use of the optimized functions ahead of the versions available in the system math library.